 Peer support and collaboration is important to learning and to maintaining a good school-life balance.
 Studying together is acceptable and is encouraged.
-You can communicate through whatever means you choose to form questions for the teaching assistants and/or instructor, to better understand readings, to better understand major course concepts, to identify major course themes, and to commiserate in general on how the course is going.
+You can communicate through whatever means you choose to form questions for the instructor, to better understand readings, to better understand major course concepts, to identify major course themes, and to commiserate in general on how the course is going.